nikolaifries/multiverse-dashboard_intelligence_health_or/README.md

 ## License and Credit

 See the [LICENSE](LICENSE.md) file for license rights and limitations.
-If you use this code in your work, please cite [Voracek et al. (2019)](https://doi.org/10.1027/2151-2604/a000357) with the citation below, and refer to this repository (e.g. with a URL in a footnote).
+If you use this code in your work, please cite it using GitHub's citation feature.
+Consider also citing [Voracek et al. (2019)](https://doi.org/10.1027/2151-2604/a000357) with the citation below.

 ```
 @article{voracek2019,